agiliq/tweetable-python/file-manipulation.rst

 Parse text and add a space after punctuations if its not present.
 If the space after the punctuation is present it will remain intact.
+:code:`re.sub` calls the method :code:`repl` at each encounter of a punctuation followed by a letter or a number as specified by the regular expression :code:`'['+string.punctuation+'][a-zA-Z0-9]+'`. :code:`repl` add a space between the punctuation and the letter/number and return it.

 add line numbers to text file